Cognitive Behavioural Therapist Recommendations

 After more appointments I began our agreed plan of exposure.
 I learned to observe the fear and its symptoms with some detachment.

 When I joined the crowd getting off a packed train in London just before Christmas my hands were shaking and my legs like jelly but I had the biggest grin on my face.
 I'd made it!
 Some weeks later I was sitting over a London Transport map planning my attack.
-The train to Denmark Hill, the London Overground to Canada Water, the Jubilee line to North Greenwich, the Emirates river crossing to Royal Victoria, the DLR to Shadwell, back on the over ground then train and finishing in the middle row of the local cinema.
+The train to Denmark Hill, the London Overground to Canada Water, the Jubilee line to North Greenwich, the Emirates river crossing to Royal Victoria, the DLR to Shadwell, back on the Overground, then finishing in the middle row of the local cinema.
 The more I proved I could tolerate the fear, the more it melted away.

-Now, after 33 years hijacked by fear, I have been to the theatre with friends in London by train, holidayed in France using Eurotunnel, piled into the lift at the supermarket and travelled with my daughter for the first time on the underground.
+Now, after 33 years hijacked by fear, I have been to the theatre with friends in London by train, holidayed in France using Eurotunnel, piled into the lift at the supermarket and travelled with my daughter for the first time on the Underground.

 I see this CB Therapy as being every bit as important to me as my cancer treatment.
 There are comparisons, I needed the right professional help.
 It's been hard and at times scary but also, potentially as life saving.